Based on a true story.

 • 3.
 MAKE LASTING IMPACT

-Funding a coordinated impact plan with a wide network of nonprofit partners, government agencies, policy makers, and influential thought leaders creates measurable results that track back to the film.
-Reverse engineering for this success means starting early and following through beyond the release of the film with a long view of what can be created.
+Funding a coordinated impact plan with a wide network of U.S. nonprofit partners, international NGOs, agencies, policy makers, and influential thought leaders creates measurable results that track back to the film.
+Reverse engineering for this success means starting now and following through beyond the release of the film with a long view of what will be created as the film’s legacy.
+We will be able to measure (ROI return on impact in addition to return on investment) with data, attitude shifts, and across multiple bottom lines.

-We’re focused on: Connecting with those who care about the big themes of the film, reaching out to philanthropists to fund the development phase and the IMPACT plan, finding our financial producer/production company partners, reaching out to A-List talent, and searching for the director who can leverage a green light for ON THE ROOF in the spring of 2025.
+We’re currently focused on: Connecting with those who care about the big themes of the film, reaching out to philanthropists and investors (financial documents available), A-List talent for key attachments, and searching for the director who can leverage a green light for ON THE ROOF in 2025.

-Your support and advocacy are welcome as we take the next steps.
+Your support and advocacy are welcome as we take the next steps together.

 • Lydia Nibley Award-winning Producer/Screenwriter